Renters' Rights Bill Hub for Letting Agents

 No, landlords won't be required to set annual rent increases at the outset of a tenancy.
 Rent increases must follow the Section 13 process, where the landlord gives the tenant notice of the increase, and the tenant has the right to challenge it before a tribunal.
 You can serve a Section 13 notice up to four months in advance as long as the date the rent increase becomes effective isn't before the tenant has spent 12 months in the tenancy.

-No. This is a key concern raised by members of the both the House of Commons, House of Lords and industry experts.
-There are genuine fears that tenants could be incentivised to appeal rent increases without proper safeguards, however these concerns currently remain unaddressed.
+Unless the government believes that the First-tier Tribunal (FTT) is overwhelmed, no. This is a key concern raised by members of the both the House of Commons, House of Lords and industry experts, and there are genuine fears that tenants could be incentivised to appeal rent increases without proper safeguards.

 If a property is suitable for housing a pet and the tenant requests permission, a landlord won't have grounds to refuse.
 If the landlord refuses and the tenant brings the pet in anyway, an attempt to evict them for this reason would likely fail.
 Tenants can challenge refusals through redress schemes or courts.